-This semester, we're using gradescope to help manage exam grading.
+- Exam: This semester, we're using gradescope to help manage exam grading.
 For these, we'll use the regrade system built into gradescope.
-Students have one week from when the graded exam is returned to begin an appeal.
+Students have one week from when the graded exam is returned to begin an appeal. - Projects/Exercises: If you believe an error has been made in grading a project or exercise, write up a short description of your case and send it to the TA/Grader responsible for the project/exercise (email is fine).